Finding the Right Debt Settlement Company for Your Financial Needs

 This checklist can be used to help you verify that a debt settlement firm is legitimate.
 It involves:

-Unfortunately, the debt settlement industry is littered with black hat debt settlement firms who will take your money and do little or nothing to reduce your debt.
+Unfortunately, the debt settlement industry is littered with black hat debt settlement companies who will take your money and do little or nothing to reduce your debt.
 These are the firms you want to avoid.

 Separating the Reputable Debt Settlement Companies from the Rest